cpc-it/cd-jekyll-grunt-boilerplate/README.md

 ## Astrum

-Astrum was used for the pattern library meant to update the current pattern library.
-This updated library includes added documentation for new components.
+Astrum was used for the creation of the pattern library meant to update the current pattern library, Cookbook.
+The purpose of doing so was to have a git repository boilerplate that makes easier for projects to be started more quickly.
+This saves time when setting up a project in the future.
+Additionally, this updated library includes added documentation for new components that have not been accounted for in the past.
+For more information, reference the [Astrum repository](https://github.com/NoDivide/astrum)

 ## Changelog is auto generated [with this repo](https://github.com/github-changelog-generator/github-changelog-generator#installation.)